Yannael/BigDataAnalytics_INFOH515/README.md

 ### Spark

-DDownload from https://spark.apache.org/downloads.html (Use version 2.2.1, prebuilt for Apache Hadoop 2.7).
-Untar and add executables to your PATH, as well as Python libraries to PYTHON_PATH
+Download from https://spark.apache.org/downloads.html (Use version 2.2.1, prebuilt for Apache Hadoop 2.7).
+Untar and add executables to your PATH, as well as Python libraries to PYTHONPATH

 ```
 export SPARK_HOME=where_you_untarred_spark